Resende-Lab/Coelho_Peixoto-Sweet_Corn_DH-GS_simulation/README.md

 iii. **GSOver**: Genomic selection breeding program with the overlapping parental strategy.
 iv. **GSDis**: Genomic selection breeding program with the discrete parental strategy.

-**2. Startegies folder**: This folder has the script for the second question of the paper: the feasibility of implementation of genomic selection and high-throughput phenotyping in a hybrid breeding program.
+**2. Startegies folder**: This folder has the script for the second set of simulations.
+Even though eigth scenarios were evaluated, we focus in the main manuscript on four of them.
+It is worth mentioning that all scenarios of this second part of simulations were implemented with the best strategy before selected: the discrete strategy.
+The scenarios were as follow:

-Four scenarios were evaluated (all with early selection, i.e., parents of the new cycle selected from the top ranked individuals in F3/F5 populations):

-i. **CONVe**: Conventional breeding program wit
-ii. **CONVe_HTP**: conventional breeding program with high-throughput phenotyping.
+i. **conv**: Conventional breeding program. ii. **CONVe_HTP**: conventional breeding program with high-throughput phenotyping.
 iii. **GSe**: conventional breeding program with genomic selection.
 iv. **GSe_HTP**: conventional breeding program with genomic selection and high-throughput phenotyping.